vedph/cadmus-graph/docs/mappings.md

 - `flags`: the item's flags.
 - `.`: the value of the current leaf node in the source JSON data.
 For instance, if the mapping is selecting a string property from `events/event[0].eid`, this is the value of `eid`.
 - `index`: the index of the element being processed from a source array.
 When the source expression used by the mapping points to an array, every item of the array gets processed separately from that mapping onwards.
 At each iteration, the `index` metadatum is set to the current index.

+Additionally, your backend code might use a metadata supplier with extra metadata sources to provide more metadata.
+A typical source is `ItemEidMetadataSource`, which adds these metadata:

+- `item-eid`: the value of metadatum `eid` in the `MetadataPart` (if any) of the current item.
+- `metadata-pid`: the part ID (GUID) of the metadata part (if any) of the current item.

 ### Macros (!)